danmindru/responsive-html-email-signature/README.md

 For more details take a look at the [inline-css mappings](https://github.com/jonkemp/inline-css/blob/master/lib/setTableAttrs.js).

-## Usage with different e-mail clients
+## Usage with different email clients
 ### Thunderbird
 There are several Thunderbird plugins which can automatically insert signatures when composing e-mails.
 We recommend [SmartTemplate4](https://addons.mozilla.org/en-us/thunderbird/addon/smarttemplate4) as one of the options.
 It can use different templates for new e-mails, replies and forwarded e-mails.